YuvalShaul/k8s/storage/storage-B-local-pv/README.md

 ## Testing the local volume

 - You can get to the same place in two ways:
-  - Login into five-m03, and cd to the local volume directory
+  - Login into four-m03, and cd to the local volume directory
   ```
-  minikube ssh -p five -n five-m03
+  minikube ssh -p four -n four-m03
   ```
   - Exec into the pod and go to the directory where it is mounted.
 - Create a file using one way, and observe your file from the other way.